Regent University Facts

 Degrees awarded (2015-16)

 Institutional: Commission on Colleges of the Southern Association of Colleges and Schools (SACS)

 Specialized: Academy of Strategic and Entrepreneurial Leadership (ASEL), Accreditation Council for Business Schools and Programs (ACBSP), American Psychological Association (APA)*, Counseling and Related Educational Programs (CACREP), Association of Theological Schools (ATS), American Bar Association (ABA), Teacher Education Accreditation Council (TEAC).

 - Founded in 1978 and located on 70 acres in Virginia Beach, Virginia, Regent consists of seven graduate schools and one undergraduate school.

-- Regent is nationally recognized as a Top 25 Best University by U.S. News & World Report, 2014, for its online bachelor's programs, and is the highest-ranked Online Graduate Education Program in Virginia for Faculty Credentials and Training.
-Regent is also ranked #8 in Online Programs for Veterans, and ranked #1 online for MBA Faculty Credentials & Training, 2013.
+- Regent is nationally recognized as a Top 15 Best University by U.S. News & World Report, 2015, for its online bachelor's programs, and is the highest-ranked Online Graduate Education Program in Virginia for Faculty Credentials and Training.
+Regent is also ranked #8 in Online Programs for Veterans, and a Top 20 Online MBA for Student Services & Technology, 2015.

 - Regent University is recognized nationally as one of only 24 universities in the U.S. to receive an "A" rating by ACTA.

 - The university offers more than 85 graduate and undergraduate degrees on campus and online, with approximately 18,660 alumni as of September 2014.

 - More than 715 Hampton Roads Teachers of the Year received their degrees or certificates from Regent's School of Education and the school has yielded a 95 percent pass rate in the School Leadership Licensure Assessment.

 - Regent has been the recipient of more than 395 national and international film awards by the School of Communication & the Arts.

-- The School of Psychology & Counseling received an 100-percent match rate for fourth-year Psy.D. student internships in 2014, well above the national average.
+- The School of Psychology & Counseling received an 95-percent match rate for fourth-year Psy.D. student internships in 2015, above the national average.

 - Regent offers international study programs in England, France, Italy and Israel.

 - Five university faculty members have been named Fulbright Scholars.

 Nationally Recognized Graduates